keptn-sandbox/keptn-in-a-box/README.md

 - Enabling own Docker Registry for the Cluster
 - Convert the public IP in a (magic) domain ([nip.io](https://nip.io/)) for being able to expose all the needed services with subdomains.
 - Routing of traffic to Istio-Ingressgateway via a Kubernetes NGINX Ingress using standard HTTP(S) ports 80 and 443.
 This way we dont need a public IP from the Cloud Provider
-- Installation of Keptn
+- Installation of Keptn (QualityGates also available)
 - Expose the Keptn-Bridge Service
 - Installation of Dynatrace OneAgent via Keptn
+- Deployment of Jenkins preconfigured und managed as code
 - Deployment of the Unleash-Server
 - Onboard of the Sockshop-Carts Sample project
 - Deployment of a cartsloadgenerator PoD
-- Deployment of a Autonomous Cloud teaser home page with links to the pipeline, bridge keptn-api.
+- Deployment of a Autonomous Cloud teaser home page with links to the pipeline, kubernetes api, keptn-bridge, keptn-api, jenkins
-- Creation of valid SSL certificates with Certmanager and HTTPs Let's encrypt.
+- Creation of valid SSL certificates for the exposed endpoints with Certmanager and HTTPs Let's encrypt.
 - Create a user account and copy the standard user (ubuntu on this case) with his own home directory (a replica) and allowing SSH connections with text password.
 Useful for spinning an army of workshop clusters.

 ### 💻The Keptn-in-a-Box Bash installation